You can use blocks in two different contexts, to achieve different results:

 Unlike records, blocks do not live an independent life, but exist only within a parent record.
 For this reason, blocks do not count towards your plan records limit, and cannot be referenced in Link fields.
 They only live inside Modular Content and Structured Text.

 When a record gets deleted, all the blocks it embeds are deleted with it.
-This leaves no orphan data structures laying around your project.
+This leaves no orphan data structures lying around your project.

 Block fields per se cannot be localized.
 It's the containing Modular Content or Structured Text field that can be localized, so that different content/blocks can be defined for each language.